-The DMC safety webpage is designed to present users of the DMC with a summary of safety information specific to the Darling Marine Center is committed to providing a safe and healthful workplace and follows all University of Maine policies regarding safety.
-Most information regarding safety at the University of Maine System can be found at the Safety Management website (note the SM website requires a maine.edu log in).
+The Darling Marine Center is committed to providing a safe and healthful workplace and follows all University of Maine policies regarding safety.
+Most information regarding safety at University of Maine System campuses can be found at the Safety Management website (note the SM website requires a maine.edu log in).
 This page summarizes safety information specific to the Darling Marine Center.

 Facility Emergency Coordinators

 The Darling Marine Center has three Facility Emergency Coordinators (FECs) who are responsible for safety and emergency response.
 All are available to answer questions you have regarding safety at the DMC.
-These FECs also perform other duties as listed below:
+These FECs also perform other duties, as listed below: